SAREC-Lab/saFUZZ_ICSE26/README.md

 ## Motivation

 sUAS operate in unpredictable environments and rely on complex state machines for safe and reliable behavior.
-Existing testing approaches often focus on low-level input mutations or specific functionalities but lack systematic validation of state transitions and failsafe activations under realistic conditions.
+Existing testing approaches often focus on low-level input mutations or specific functionalities but lack systematic validation of state transitions and failsafe activations under realistic conditions that can be extended to the real world.

-SAFUS addresses this challenge by enabling behaviorally meaningful fuzz testing to detect critical faults early in development.
+SAFUS addresses this challenge by enabling behaviorally meaningful fuzz testing to aid detection of potential faults early in development.

 ---